Stayk118/GateOfOre-thority/README.md

 - 🧪 **Console Commands**: Grant, revoke, list, or reset progression keys for testing and admin control.
 - 🧠 **Multiplayer-Aware**: Works in both solo and multiplayer environments.

+## 🌍 World Modifier Requirement: Casual Portals

+Gate of Ore-thority assumes that your world uses the Casual Portals modifier, which allows players to teleport with ores and other heavy items.
+This is essential for the mod’s teleport restriction system to function meaningfully—without it, players would be blocked by vanilla mechanics before your mod even runs its checks.

 ## 🛠 Console Commands

 | Command                  | Description                                      |